diegoclair/go_boilerplate/README.md

 To start the application, execute the command `docker-compose up`.
 Once you see the message `your server started on [::]:5000`, the application is up and running!

 ### 📝 API Documentation:
 For detailed API endpoint documentation, navigate to the `/docs` directory where you will find the Swagger documentation.
+These swagger docs was generated using [goswag](https://github.com/diegoclair/goswag)

 ##  Contributing